A Ramsey theorem on semigroups and a general van der Corput lemma: Differentiability of subsets of semigroups

 \subsection{Derivation trees}

-We now digress a bit to give a picture of what underlies the definitions of recurrence and $\De$-sets.
-However, this subsection is not used in the proofs below and may be safely skipped.
+We now digress a bit to discuss the geometry underlying the definitions of differentiability and $\De$-sets.
+Although, this subsection provides an intuitive picture to keep in mind, nothing in it will be used in the proofs below, so it may be safely skipped.